alexewerlof/eventjs/Readme.md

  * Safe: "use strict", checked JSLint
  * Chainability

+The event handler basically does two things:
+ * Provide functions for registering (`on`) and unregistering (`off`) event listeners
+ * Provide a function for calling the event listeners (`trigger`)

-Making an event handler
+Creating an event handler
 -----------------------
 You can attach the event handler to another object or create it independently.
-In order to attach it to an object, call it on the object with a list of event names:
+In order to attach it to an object, call it on the object with a list of event names (strings):

 ```Javascript
 var obj = {};